How to Use Field Value Mapping (Lookups)

 Check 1: Does lookup table have the value?

-Search for Your Reference containing the source value
+Search for the Lookup Field containing the source value

-If not found → Add to customer or fix source value
+If not found → Add the record or fix the source value

 Check 2: Is lookup field correct?